RupeshKumar4511/Full_Stack_Development/README.md

 <br>
 For Functional component, use the "useState" hook.
 <br>
 React Functions that starts with "use" words are called hooks.
-It is basically a inbuilt react function component.
+It is basically a inbuilt react functional  component.
 <br>
 Hooks should be used inside the Functional Component.
 <br>